 What affects medication adherence in health plan populations?

-Our daily interaction with 50,000 to 60,000 patients and health plan members gives us a unique perspective on why people don’t follow their medication regimens.
+Our daily interaction with about 70,000 patients and health plan members gives us a unique perspective on why people don’t follow their medication regimens.
 Many of the barriers to compliance come in the form of socioeconomic conditions, language, literacy, transportation and culture.
 Each case is different and may include a combination of factors.

 Fortunately, our work with hundreds of health plans has also given us key information about what it takes to improve adherence.